 You will take part in a formal induction where you will receive all the information you need for your employment, including your Job Description, your employer’s Care Plan, and anything else your employer requires you to have to support you as their PA.
 You will have the opportunity to ask any questions you may have about the job and your responsibilities.

-At the beginning of your employment you will receive all of the training required for your employer’s needs and care, from existing PAs or carers, family, and where necessary, external agencies and nurses.
+At the beginning of your employment you will receive all of the training required for your employer’s needs and care, from existing PAs or carers, family, external agencies and nurses.
 As your employment progresses your skills may be extended to encompass new job activities.
 It is important you have the training you need to be able to work for your employer.